Get insider access

 Beats Fit Pro True Wireless

 The Beats Fit Pro True Wireless have a slight edge over the Beats Studio Buds + True Wireless.
 The Fit Pro have a more stable fit, support Apple's Spatial Audio feature for a more immersive audio experience, and have a better noise isolation performance.
 They also have an H1 chip for seamless pairing with your Apple devices.
-However, the Studio Buds + are more comfortable and have a better overall battery performance.
+However, the Studio Buds + are more comfortable, come with one more silicone tip size in the box, and have a better overall battery performance.

 Apple AirPods Pro (2nd generation) Truly Wireless

-The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ears than the Beats Studio Buds + True Wireless.
-While both buds are equally comfortable, Apple's buds are better built and have a more neutral sound profile, which some users may prefer, and their noise isolation performance is significantly better.
-They also have an H2 chip, so you can easily pair these buds with other devices in your Apple ecosystem.
+The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ear headphones than the Beats Studio Buds + True Wireless.
+While both sets of buds are equally comfortable, Apple's are better built, their noise isolation performance is significantly better, and they have an H2 chip, so you can easily pair these buds with other devices in your Apple ecosystem.
+On the other hand, the Beats have a longer continuous battery life.

 Nothing Ear (2) Truly Wireless

 The Nothing Ear (2) Truly Wireless have the edge over the Beats Studio Buds + True Wireless.
-While both buds have a comfortable fit, the Nothing are better-built, have a more neutral sound profile, which some users may prefer, and their companion app offers a graphic EQ and presets to help you finetune their sound to your liking.
+While both buds have a comfortable fit, the Nothing are better-built, have a more neutral sound profile that renders vocals less harsh, which some users may prefer, and their companion app offers a graphic EQ and presets to help you finetune their sound to your liking.
 They also support multi-device pairing.
 However, the Beats have a superior noise isolation performance and have a longer continuous battery life.

 Sony WF-1000XM4 Truly Wireless

 You may prefer the Sony WF-1000XM4 Truly Wireless if you want customizable buds.
 The Sony are better-built, have a virtual soundstage feature to help immerse you in your audio, and a better overall battery performance.
-You can also customize their sound to your liking using their companion app's graphic EQ and presets, and they support multi-device pairing.
-Conversely, if you're looking for buds with minimal fuss, the Beats Studio Buds + True Wireless are more comfortable and have a more neutral sound profile, which some users may prefer.
+While lacking a lot of treble by default, making cymbals dull, you can customize their sound to your liking using their companion app's graphic EQ and presets.
+They also support multi-device pairing.
+On the other hand, if you're looking for buds with minimal fuss, the Beats Studio Buds + True Wireless are more comfortable and have a more neutral sound profile, with more detail and air, which some users may prefer.

 + Show more